-Our new Business Advisory Board includes Jane Medcraft, a senior manager in the rail industry working in London, joining to offer her knowledge and experience in commercial and customer management and negotiation.
+Our new Business Advisory Board includes Jane Medcraft, Regional Commercial Lead at Highways England, South East, joining to offer her knowledge and experience in commercial and customer management and negotiation.
 She also brings a keen interest in responsible business and diversity.
 Jane gained her GDL from our Birmingham campus in 2005 and completed her LPC in Chester in 2007.

-I’m now a senior manager working on the commercial aspects of multiple projects, often in a troubleshooting role.
+I’m now a Regional Commerical Lead working on the commercial aspects of multiple projects, often in a troubleshooting role.
 I believe that the combination of engineering, law and business qualifications are an excellent grounding for almost any senior role.
 However, it is the experience of working cross-border and cross-culturally which has really taught me how to build teams from the inside.
 That is invaluable when you are trying to influence people and resolve issues in a positive way.

 I love the fact that two days are rarely the same.
 Currently I work on multiple projects and deal with many different customers, both internally and externally.
 I could be negotiating a contract one day, resolving a dispute another, dealing with personnel issues, training or producing reports for a board.